+We rely on both subcontracting to contract manufacturers and vertical integration to meet our manufacturing needs.
 Our printed circuit board assemblies and chassis systems' manufacturing operations consist primarily of materials planning and procurement, final assembly and test and logistics (inventory and traffic management).
 We subcontract the assembly and testing of most embedded multi-computing products to contract manufacturers in the U.S. to build to our specifications.
 We currently rely primarily on one contract manufacturer.
+Our vertically integrated products rely on strong relationships with strategic suppliers to ensure on-time delivery and high quality products.
+We manage supplier performance and capability through quality audits and stringent source, incoming and/or first article inspection processes.
 We have a comprehensive quality and process control plan for each of our products, which include an effective supply chain management program and the use of automated inspection and test equipment to assure the quality and reliability of our products.
 We perform most post sales service obligations (both warranty and other lifecycle support) in-house through a dedicated service and repair operation.
 We periodically review our contract manufacturing capabilities to ensure we are optimized for the right mix of quality, affordability, performance and on-time delivery.

 We built out a new microelectronics facility in Hudson, New Hampshire that opened during fiscal 2014.
-This new facility consolidated the former microelectronics operations in Salem, New Hampshire and Hudson, New Hampshire as well as the former facilities in Ewing, New Jersey and Monroe, Connecticut.
-This new facility is specifically aimed at providing scalable manufacturing within our critical RF and microwave businesses.
+This facility consolidated the former microelectronics operations in Salem, New Hampshire and Hudson, New Hampshire as well as the former facilities in Ewing, New Jersey and Monroe, Connecticut.
+This facility is specifically aimed at providing scalable manufacturing within our critical RF and microwave businesses.
 We leverage best practices in design, development, manufacturing and materials handling at this facility.
 The facility is part of our Advanced Microelectronics Centers, which includes our RF/microwave subsystems group in West Caldwell, New Jersey.
 The Advanced Microelectronics Centers design, build and test both RF and microwave components and subsystems in support of a variety of key customer programs.